Papua New Guinea Culture: Embrace The Rich Cultural Legacy

 Each region specializes in unique styles: the Sepik River for intricate wood carvings, the Trobriand Islands for woven baskets, and the Highlands for vibrant bilum bags.
 These artworks carry deep cultural meanings, often depicting ancestral stories and spiritual beliefs.
 Artists use locally sourced materials like wood and natural fibers, maintaining a solid connection to the environment and heritage.

-Papua New Guinea Craft
+Papua New Guinea craft

 The Art And Craft in Papua New Guinea Culture